rafosorio/iks-workshop/_docs/overview/widgets.md

 permalink: /docs/widgets/
 ---

 Engagement Center widgets can be embedded in placeholders on every Connections Engagement Center page.
 Below is a list of widgets that ship with ICEC.
-This lab is focus on building custom widgets; however, it is important to understand what is available.
+This lab focuses on building custom widgets; however, it is important to understand what is available.
 It is also possible to make a copy of an existing widget to either override it or simply have a slightly modified version.

 <hr>
 Widgets on this page are organized by content type and prepared by Scott Good, NA ICS SME team